vltansky/cursor-conversations-mcp/docs/use-cases.md

 1. **Temporal Analysis**: Compare conversation patterns across different time periods
 2. **Cross-Reference**: Combine conversation analysis with code metrics and project outcomes
 3. **Predictive Insights**: Use historical patterns to predict future challenges and opportunities
-4. **Automated Workflows**: Create scripts to regularly extract and analyze conversation data
+4. **Automated Workflows**: Create scripts to regularly extract and analyze chat data

 ---

-*This document provides a comprehensive overview of use cases for the Cursor Conversations MCP Server.
+*This document provides a comprehensive overview of use cases for the Cursor Chat History MCP.
 Each use case can be adapted and customized based on specific needs, team structures, and project requirements.*